What are the special appeals of China and the city of Shenzhen?

 What is the course load?

-Students will complete 3 to 4 courses while participating on the China Summer Program.
+All students are required to register for 6-12 credit hours.
 Course offerings range from 2 credit hours (ECE 3710) to 4 credit hours (CHIN 1001), with the majority of courses being offered for 3 credit hours.

 May I audit a course?